Skip to main content

 Basic liver immunology and liver biology

 The liver is the most important metabolic organ and is also the only mammalian organ that can fully regenerate after partial resection or injury.
 The liver has long been recognized to be immunologically privileged as evidenced by relative success with liver transplant.
 In addition, the liver has strong innate immunity that effectively and quickly defend against potentially toxic agents from the gut without launching harmful immune responses (Gao et al. 2008).
 Over the last two decades, our lab has been actively characterizing liver innate immune cells and cytokines produced by these cells, and exploring their functions in liver injury, regeneration, fibrosis, and cancer (He et al., 2021).
-Our recent studies have revealed that liver resident macrophages (Kupffer cells) regenerate after partial hepatectomy (Ahmed et al. 2021), and that macrophages play a key role in promoting necrotic liver lesion resolution (Feng et al., 2023) and promoting acute bile duct injury (Guillot et al. 2021).
+Our recent studies have revealed that liver resident macrophages (Kupffer cells) regenerate after partial hepatectomy (Ahmed et al. 2021), and that macrophages play a key role in promoting necrotic liver lesion resolution (Feng et al., 2023) and promoting biliary epithelial cell regeneration after acute injury (Guillot et al. 2021).

 Alcohol-associated liver disease (ALD)

-1. Characterizing inflammation in ALD: Inflammation plays a key role in ALD progression, but its role still remains largely obscure (Gao et al., 2019).
-Our laboratory has been actively characterizing liver inflammation and exploring its functions in mice and patients with ALD by using multiplex immunofluorescence staining, bulk RNA sequencing, single cell RNA sequencing, and other cutting-edge technologies (Ma et al., 2022).
-We are also using experimental models such as chronic-plus-binge ethanol feeding (Bertola et al., 2013) to explore the functions of inflammation in ALD.
+1. Inflammation in ALD: Inflammation plays a key role in ALD progression, but its role remains largely obscure (Gao et al., 2019).
+Our lab is characterizing liver inflammation and exploring its functions in patients with ALD by using multiplex immunofluorescence staining, bulk RNA and single-cell RNA sequencing.
+Our data suggest that IL-8+neutrophils are novel therapeutic targets for sAH (Ma et al., 2022; Guan et al., 2024).

 Lab Members